 True healing starts the day you feel understood.
 When you are real, there are no demons to hide from.

-Mitch has a Masters of Psychology degree from Columbia University in New York and a Bachelor of Commerce from the University of Sydney.
-He has done specialised study under leading global psychology teachers including Harvard’s Dr Dan Brown and UCLA’s Dr Dan Siegel.
-He is accredited in Mental Health First Aid (MHFA) and is a trained Lifeline Crisis Support phone operator.
+Mitch has a Master’s degree in Psychology from Columbia University in New York, and a Bachelor’s degree in Commerce from the University of Sydney.
+He has studied under Harvard Psychologists, is an accredited Mental Health First Aid Officer & is a volunteer at Lifeline.

 Mitch speaks from the heart on a raw and vulnerable topic.
 This isn’t your everyday mental health keynote.
 His talk is equal parts inspiring and confronting.
 He intentionally goes deep into a sensitive area, questioning the everyday norms and suggestions of how we move forward - posing a comprehensive yet somewhat disruptive approach to solving this global epidemic.
 Mitch explores the darkest yet most insightful moments of his own mental health journey and its impact on his personal and professional life.
 He shares a reflection on the current systematic and social challenges we face in solving this health epidemic, and paints and clear & passionate vision of how we can take a step forward to help ourselves and those we love.
 We hope this session provides you with a deep insight and understanding of mental ill health in a non-traditional format.